flatironinstitute/CryoLike/docs/source/usage/likelihoodComputation.rst

 ``n_displacements_x``, ``n_displacements_y``, and
 ``max_displacement_pixels`` parameters.

-To compute the available displacements to try, the ``max_displacement_pixels`` is first converted to Angstrom using the pixel size associated with the image/template grids.
+To compute the available displacements, the ``max_displacement_pixels`` is first converted to Angstrom using the pixel size associated with the image/template grids.
 The